Ed Oliver (American football): Personal life

 A native of Houston, Texas, Oliver is an avid horseback rider.

 On May 16, 2020, Oliver was arrested in Houston on charges of driving while intoxicated and unlawfully carrying a weapon and held in Montgomery County Jail before posting bail the next day.
 The charges were dismissed in July due to lack of evidence.
 Later reflecting on the arrest, Oliver stated that he felt "violated" and recorded a 0.00% on his breathalyzer test.

+In August 2026, it was announced by the Buffalo Bills and local authorities that Oliver's 2-year-old son had drowned in a pool at the family's Texas home and died on June 28.
+The incident was declared an accident.
+The announcement came after Tony Farmer, an independent podcaster, leaked the matter despite the Bills organization and Oliver's family keeping it private.